 To run a YARN job, you need to add the corresponding Linux accounts to all of the nodes in the cluster in advance.
-For more information, see Add test account to
+For more information, see Add test account to the E-MapReduce cluster.

 - Use Java to access HDFS. - Use a local ticket cache.